 Mr. Certilman is an Adjunct Professor of Law at Fordham University School of Law teaching International Arbitration.
-He is Chartered Arbitrator and Fellow of The Chartered Institute of Arbitrators as well as a member of major arbitration panels worldwide including the International Institute for Conflict Prevention and Resolution, the Hong Kong International Arbitration Centre, the Kuala Lumpur Regional Centre for Arbitration, the Vienna International Arbitration Centre and the Registry of Arbitrators and Mediators of the American Intellectual Property Law Association.
+He is Chartered Arbitrator and Fellow of The Chartered Institute of Arbitrators as well as a member of major arbitration panels worldwide including the AAA (Large, Complex Case , M&A commercial and technology panels), International Institute for Conflict Prevention and Resolution, Hong Kong International Arbitration Centre (Commercial and Intellectual Property Disputes panels), Toronto Commercial Arbitration Society, Kuala Lumpur Regional Centre for Arbitration and Vienna International Arbitration Centre.

 The honor of being asked to assist parties with the resolution of their commercial disputes is a responsibility which Mr. Certilman treats with great respect.
 In his service as an arbitrator, Mr. Certilman remains highly aware of the reasons why parties choose arbitration and devotes care and attention to the traditional arbitration values of speed, cost-efficiency and thoughtfulness.
 Working with the parties to create a case management process which is appropriate to their needs, he takes great pride in his process management skills and regularly brings in new ideas through continuing education.
 Mr. Certilman is highly focused on using the case management process to achieve a balanced, fair and efficient resolution process and is committed to ensuring that in accepting cases he is available to the parties to schedule their matter without delay and with his full attention.